vandenheuvel/relp-bin/README.md

 # Relp

-An exact linear program solver written in Rust.
+An exact linear program solver written in Rust using the [Relp](https://github.com/vandenheuvel/relp) crate.

 ## Usage